Roller hockey: Inline hockey

 Inline hockey is a variation of roller hockey very similar to ice hockey, from which it is derived.
-It is referred to by many names worldwide, including Inline hockey, Roller hockey, Longstick hockey, Deck hockey, Road hockey, and Street hockey depending on which region of the world in which it is played.
+It is referred to by many names worldwide, including inline hockey, roller hockey, longstick hockey, deck hockey, road hockey, and street hockey depending on which region of the world in which it is played.
+It is a World Skate Games discipline.

 Like ice hockey, inline hockey is considered a contact sport, however body checking is prohibited.
 It is similar to ice hockey in that teamwork, skill and aggressiveness are needed.
 Excepting the use of inline roller skates instead of ice skates, the equipment of inline roller hockey is similar to that of ice hockey.

 The game is played by two teams, consisting of four skaters and one goalie, on a dry rink divided into two halves by a center line, with one net at each end of the rink.
+Regulation games are structured into three 15-minute periods, which extend to 20 minutes at higher competitive levels, separated by intermission breaks.
+When played more informally, the game often takes place on a smooth, asphalt surface outdoors.
 When played more informally, the game often takes place on a smooth, asphalt surface outdoors.
 The game is played in three 15-minute periods or if it is higher standard it's played 20-minutes in each of the three periods, plus 10- to 15-minute intermission breaks.
 The game rules differ from ice hockey in a few simple ways: there is no icing and it is played in a 4 on 4 player format instead of 5 on 5.
 The overtime method used here is golden goal (a.k.a. "sudden death") in which whoever scores first is the winner; 5 minutes is the duration per period.

 Generally speaking, only competitive-level inline hockey is strictly bound by the governing body's rules.
 Recreational hockey leagues may make modifications to certain aspects of the rules to suit local requirements (size of rink, length of periods and penalties).
 Roller hockey is a growing sport with teams cropping up all over the country.
 The fact that it can be played on any dry surface means that it can be played in almost any leisure center.